 - 2 cans diced tomatoes (14.5 ounces each)

 - 32 ounces chicken bone broth

 - 1 head cabbage sliced into strips

-Stir in tomatoes, tomato past, Worcestershire sauce, and chicken broth.
+- Stir in tomatoes, tomato paste, Worcestershire sauce, and chicken broth.
 Bring to a simmer.

 - Add the cabbage and stir in.
 Cover and cook on medium low for about 30 minutes or until cabbage has softened.

 - Stir in prepared Miracle Rice if using.
 Add additional chicken broth, if desired.
 Simmer for another 5-10 minutes.

 Array ( [calories] => 167 [carbohydrates] => 9 [protein] => 15 [fat] => 8 [saturated_fat] => 3 [cholesterol] => 38 [sodium] => 241 [fiber] => 2 [sugar] => 4 )